mohangk/chatyuk/README.md

 1. Figure out best way to handle customization => themes, emoticons
 1. There is a DDOS vulnerability with LuaExpat 1.2 that ships with 14.04
 1. HTTPs ?
+1. Error handling for cases where the server sends back an error when you try to send a message
+    - comms.js in onMessage, if there is an error the messageBody will be undefined as the body element is not in the response.

 ## Development

 ### Adding tests

 1. Code should be acompanied with tests.
+1. If it is a new user facing feature, add an acceptance test to tests/acceptance as well.
 1. Add test file to jasmine/spec/ as per the structure of the actual code in the app folder.
 For e.g. tests for app/comms.js go into  jasmine/spec/comms_spec.js, tests for app/components/message.jsx go into jasmine/spec/components/message_spec.jsx
 1. Add a require entry to the relevant spec file in jasmine/spec/suite.js, it should be automatically picked up by browserify and included in the specs.